jorchube/vest/README.md

 ### But why?

 Some months ago started a project and chose vala.
 I knew that GLib has some support for writting tests but I really didn't like it that much to be honest.
-So the only logical step in my mind was to develop my own testing tools ~~With blackjack!
+So the only logical step (of course!) in my mind was to develop my own testing tools ~~With blackjack!
 And h*****s!~~.

 ### The setup is not that straightforward...